 New controllers will allow information to be transferred a little faster between our computers and storage, even without the need to rely on theThunderbolt 3

-After the initial announcement a few months ago,USBIn accordance with IFRS,USB The newest one has been officially released - a step that brings us a little closer to the day when we can enjoy file transfer speeds of over 2 gigabytes per second in almost every product and everywhere.
+After the initial announcement a few months ago,USBIn accordance with IFRS,USB The newest has been completed and officially released - a step that brings us a little closer to the day when we can enjoy file transfer speeds of over 2 GB per second for almost any product and anywhere.

 The new device provides backward support forUSB 3.1 andUSB 3.0, which is already with us, with a pair of pins that have been reserved so far, enabling the doubling of data transfer rates up to 20 gigabits per second (in type-C configuration of course) instead of up to 10 gigabits per second -USB 3.1.
-Support for the capability will require PLCs supporting both devices, which will be connected together, but should be made possible by existing cables already in store,USB 3.1 - so there is encouraging news, at least to a certain extent.
+Support for the capability will require PLCs supporting both devices, which will be connected together, but should be made possible by existing cables already in store,USB 3.1 - So there is encouraging news here, at least to some extent.

-At the same time, we will be in a position to make sure that 2018 will be the year of the breakthrough in technology,Thunderbolt 3, which is now available at no cost to the various PLC makers - after all, personal computers where each connection and external connection can provide transfer speeds between 20 and 40 gigabits per second is something that sounds like a dream come true.
+At the same time, we will be in a position to make sure that 2018 will be the year of the breakthrough in technology,Thunderbolt 3, which has now become available for free to various controller makers - after all, PCs where each external connection and connection is capable of delivering transfer speeds of between 20 and 40 gigabits per second is something that sounds to us like the fulfillment of a small dream.